milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

-This User Privacy Notice is effective from April 8, 2024.
+This User Privacy Notice is effective from April 21, 2025.
 View the previous User Privacy Notice.

 15 min article
 User Agreement

-This User Agreement is effective upon acceptance for new users, and from July 26, 2024 for existing users.
-The previous amendment to this User Agreement was effective for all users on October 28, 2023.
+For users who agreed to a prior version of our User Agreement, this agreement is effective as of May 16, 2025.
+For users who had not previously agreed to the User Agreement, this agreement is effective upon acceptance.
+The previous amendment to this User Agreement was effective for all users on July 26, 2024.